Written by Sneha Patwari, Corporate Secretary Lead

 What Is a Certificate of Incorporation (COI)?

-A Certificate of Incorporation is an official document issued by the Accounting and Corporate Regulatory Authority (ACRA) when a company is successfully registered in Singapore.
-It serves as evidence that the company exists as a separate legal entity under the Companies Act, which is the law that governs the formation, management, and regulation of companies in Singapore.
+A Certificate of Incorporation is an official document issued by the Accounting and Corporate Regulatory Authority (ACRA) when a company is registered in Singapore.
+It serves as evidence that the company exists as a separate legal entity under the Companies Act, the law that governs the formation, management, and regulation of companies in Singapore.

-The document is officially referred to in the ACRA system as the 'Certificate Confirming Registration / Incorporation of Entity.
-The exact title varies depending on the type of entity, for example: Certificate Confirming Incorporation of Company (for registered companies) or Certificate Confirming Registration of Limited Liability Partnership (for partnerships)
+The document is referenced in the ACRA system as the "Certificate Confirming Registration / Incorporation of Entity".
+The exact title varies depending on the type of entity.
+For example: Certificate Confirming Incorporation of Company (for registered companies) or Certificate Confirming Registration of Limited Liability Partnership (for partnerships).

 What Are Certificates of Incorporation Used For?